mindrualina/Test-Cases/README.md

 2. Begin typing a search query with a minimum number of characters
 3. Observe the system's response for autocomplete suggestions

-**Expected result**: As the user types, the system should dinamically display autocomplete suggestions based on the entered characters.
+**Expected result**: As the user types, the system should dinamically display autocomplete suggestions based on the entered characters. \
+Autocomplete suggestions should appear after a reasonable number of characters have been entered (e.g., three characters) to provide meaningful suggestions. \
+Suggestions should be relevant and related to the existing data within the system.

 ---